esther-sh-choi/food-pickup-order/README.md

 Jonathan Phair - https://github.com/jmphair

+## Project Description

 "Order Up" is a multi-page food pickup ordering app.

 This is a fullstack project and relies on the following to run.

-Front-end:

-  HTML, CSS, JS, jQuery, and AJAX.
+Front-end: HTML, CSS, JS, jQuery, and AJAX.

-Back-end:

-  Node, Express, and PG.
+Back-end: Node, Express, and PG.

+## Why Order Up?

 The customer experience: